-Thank you for purchasing the Bridgeworks Fibre Channel to iSCSI Bridge.
+Thank you for purchasing the Bridgeworks iSCSI & Fibre Channel to SCSI Bridge.

-The Bridge has been designed to ensure that in the majority of installations it will require the minimum of set up before use.
-However, we suggest you read the following, which will guide you through setting up both the Fibre Channel Network and iSCSI aspects of the Fibre Channel Bridge
+The EFCS2240 Bridge has been designed to ensure that in the majority of installations it will require the minimum of set up before use.
+However, we suggest you read the following, which will guide you through setting up the iSCSI and Fibre Channel Networks as well as the SCSI aspects of the EFCS2240 Bridge.

-The GUI Management section will guide you through the initial set up required to install the Bridge on to your network
+The GUI Management section will guide you through the initial set up required to install the Bridge on to your network.